centria/advanced-csharp/src/content/part10/part10-1.md

 * Section 3

-Expand your program, so that it sorts the books with the same age recommendation based on their name alphabetically.
+Expand your program, so that it sorts the books with the same age recommendation secondarily based on their name alphabetically.

 <Note>
 HINT!
 Use an if for the age recommendations!